AxisCommunications/acap3-examples/utility-libraries/README.md

 # ACAP applications interacting with external libraries

-This README file lists examples of how to build and use libraries in an application
+This README file lists examples of how to build and use libraries in an application.

 ## Getting started